SKS Load Balancer and Ingress Controller

 - Basic Linux knowledge

-If you don’t have access to a SKS cluster yet, follow the Quick Start Guide.
+If you don’t have access to a SKS cluster, follow the Quick Start Guide.

 Note

-For Network Load Balancers (NLB) to be created automatically, you need the Exoscale Cloud Controller-Manager (CCM) add-on installed in your cluster.
-By default, this is done automatically.
+For Network Load Balancers (or NLBs) to be created automatically, you need the Exoscale Cloud Controller Manager (or CCM) add-on installed in your cluster.
+By default, the CCM should come automatically installed.
 In the CCM documentation, you can also find the reference on service annotations which you might need for your service or ingress configuration.

 Exposing a single service with an Exoscale Load Balancer